 Inspired to help his grandmother receive medical treatment at home rather than in the hospital, Mikolaj (Nick) Mroszczak, a mechanical engineering student at Cardiff University, developed a web-connected medical monitor using Vernier sensors during his internship at National Instruments.
 (While Vernier sensors are not intended for medical applications, they can easily connect to a variety of software platforms like NI LabVIEW, making them perfect for prototyping).

 The goal of his student engineering project was to develop a proof-of-concept model for a low-cost medical monitor that would be able to publish data to the cloud.
 Nick envisioned that his device might allow medical professionals to remotely monitor health data for any potential emergencies, while patients remain in the comfort of their home.

-In just one week, Nick connected a Vernier and to his NI myRIO embedded controller and wrote a LabVIEW program to acquire, analyze, display, and log sensor data to the cloud.
+In just one week, Nick connected a Vernier EKG Sensor and Spirometer to his NI myRIO embedded controller and wrote a LabVIEW program to acquire, analyze, display, and log sensor data to the cloud.
 The data could now be monitored from a browser on a tablet, smart phone, or home computer.